 Jeremy Turowetz is Unito’s Web Developer.
-In this post, he covers how he uses Unito to coordinate development work with external contractors.
+In this post, he covers how he coordinates development work with external contractors through Unito.

 At Unito, like many organizations, our website is a key part of our product experience.
 It’s not just another WordPress site that you set and forget.
 We’re constantly adding functionality, running experiments, and improving performance, all to smooth out our customers’ experience.
-That amounts to a lot of software development for Jeremy, the marketing team’s one-man development squad.
+That amounts to a lot of software development time.

-With no shortage of website work on his plate, Jeremy has to carefully determine which tasks require his expertise and which ones he can outsource to freelance web developers.
-He’d rather put his time into improving website performance and reliability and outsource front-end work — like creating new web pages and implementing design changes.
+With no shortage of website work on my plate, I have to carefully determine which tasks require my expertise and which ones can be outsourced to freelance web devs.
+I’d rather put my time into improving website performance and reliability, while outsourcing front-end work — such as creating new web pages or implementing design changes.

-In this case study, find out how Jeremy manages a pool of web developer contractors working out of GitHub while closely collaborating with the rest of the marketing team working out of Asana.
+Below I’ll show you how I oversee a pool of contractors working out of GitHub while closely collaborating with the rest of the marketing team in Asana.

 The tool stack

-With Unito, Jeremy can dispatch and track work with his contractors in Github without leaving the marketing roadmap, campaign plan, or backlog projects in Asana.
-This means the whole marketing team not only has visibility on development progress, but they can also collaborate directly with contractors for design, SEO, and copy reviews, often without Jeremy being involved at all.
+Unito allows me to dispatch and track work with contractors in Github without leaving the marketing roadmap, campaign plan, or backlog projects in Asana.
+This means the whole marketing team not only has visibility on development progress, but they can also collaborate directly with contractors for design, SEO, and copy reviews, often without my involvement.